 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-However, Ryanair's P/E ratio is best considered in relation to those of others within the airlines industry or those of similar companies.
+However, it's sensible to consider Ryanair's PEG ratio in relation to those of similar companies.

 The EBITDA is a measure of a Ryanair's overall financial performance and is widely used to measure a its profitability.